Q: Why must I pay an entry fee when I am a member of CPSA?

 - preparing the surface yourself (gesso, etc.)

-Q: How do the requirements differ among the three CPSA exhibitions (International, Explore This!, and ArtSpectations)?
+Q: How do the requirements differ between the International and Explore This! exhibitions?

-A: While they all have many basic requirements in common, there are differences with respect to the products deemed permissible.
+A: While they have many basic requirements in common, the primary difference is that artwork for the International must be 100% colored pencil, while Explore This! allows other mediums.
 Consult the exhibition requirements for details.